 Either you’re in or you’re out.
 You’re on or you’re off.
 This sounds like a diet but it can also describe how you approach exercise.
-It’s diet mentality thinking, which is marked by extreme thinking and judging yourself and your body as good or bad.
+It’s diet mentality thinking, which is marked by extreme thinking and judging yourself, your behaviors and your body as good or bad.
 There’s no in-between.
 This polarizing thought pattern sabotages women who struggle with weight and weight management.

 Is Your All-or-Nothing Thinking Getting in Your Way?

 Here’s how diet mentality thinking plays itself out with food:

 You spend days (weeks if you can make it that long) sticking to a diet or “being good.”
 Then, after successfully ignoring your hunger cues and tuning out what your body actually wants, the inevitable occurs: You break free… big time… overeating or even binge eating.
 You’ve “been bad,” so you say “to hell with it” and start a cycle of overeating or binge eating, followed by self hate, then desperation, until finally, you decide to be “good” again and start a new diet.